Cardano-Forge/weld/README.md

 By default, the user's wallet connection is persisted in a cookie to allow support for SSR.
 This behavior can be customized by updating the configuration store to provide a different [Storage](https://developer.mozilla.org/en-US/docs/Web/API/Storage) interface.

-Here’s how to customize the persistence using the WeldProvider:
+Here's how to customize the persistence using the WeldProvider:

 ```tsx
 import { WeldProvider } from "@ada-anvil/weld/react";